xzel23/utility/doc/SELECTIVE-PUBLISHING-CONCEPT.md

   Each module owns its directory except its Gradle dependency lockfile, which is ignored for release selection.
   Dependency catalog changes are carried by the BOM and can therefore create a BOM-only patch release.
-Shared build, toolchain, publishing, settings, and instrumentation inputs select all library modules.
+Shared build, toolchain, publishing, settings, and instrumentation inputs are validated by CI but do not select a library module.
   The BOM build directory and release metadata select only the BOM.

 - **Decide whether documentation-only changes should cause a module republish.**